 As executive vice president, David Hitz is responsible for the future strategy and direction of NetApp.

 Dave Hitz and James Lau founded NetApp in 1992 with a desire to simplify storage the way Cisco simplified networking.
 Dave and James believed that general-purpose computing systems were too complex, so they built dedicated devices called appliances.
 These appliances were designed to handle one thing well: storage.

-Dave holds a bachelor's degree in computer science and electrical engineering from Princeton University.
+Dave holds bachelor's degrees in computer science and electrical engineering from Princeton University.

-Anthony Lye Senior Vice President and General Manager, Cloud business unit
+Anthony Lye Senior Vice President and General Manager, NetApp Cloud Data Services Business Unit

-Anthony Lye is senior vice president and general manager of the Cloud business unit for NetApp.
-He is responsible for the strategy and execution to further NetApp’s cloud innovation across private, hybrid cloud and hyperscaler models and establish the company as the undisputed leader in managing data in a cloud-integrated world.
+Anthony Lye is senior vice president and general manager of the Cloud Data Services business unit for NetApp.
+He is responsible for the strategy and execution to further NetApp’s cloud innovation across private cloud, hybrid cloud, and hyperscaler models and to establish the company as the undisputed leader in managing data in a cloud-integrated world.

-Earlier in his career, Anthony served as president & CEO for HotSchedules, a vertical cloud company building applications for the restaurant, retail and hospitality industries.
-He was previously the global president of Digital Platforms, Customer Relationship Management and channels at Publicis, the world’s largest digital agency.
+Earlier in his career, Anthony served as president and CEO for HotSchedules, a vertical cloud company building applications for the restaurant, retail and hospitality industries.
+He was previously the global president of Digital Platforms, Customer Relationship Management and Channels at Publicis, the world’s largest digital agency.
 He also held senior leadership positions at Siebel Systems and Remedy Corporation.